lorenc5/Rmturkcheck/README.md

 # Rmturkcheck

 Rmturkcheck is an R package that facilitates the analysis of Mechanical Turk + Qualtrics single-wave and multi-wave panel studies.
+The package has served as base code for some operations in Collingwood et al. (2018, Political Behavior) and Oskooii et al. (Forthcoming, Political Behavior).
+The project is in ongoing development by Loren Collingwood at UC, Riverside.

 This document outlines the general process for implementing and checking data for a two-wave MTurk panel study fielded via the Qualtrics platform.

 Many academics and survey practioners combine Mechanical Turk workers (sample) with the Qualtrics survey platform to collect experimental data to test a variety of theories/hypotheses.
 Rmturkcheck evaluates data arriving in this format.
 Typically, MTurk samples will include respondent MTurk ids (or you will ask for IDs for two-wave panels), response ids, Internet Protocol (IP) address, and possibly other information.
 Qualtrics data typically also includes a latitude and longitude coordinate.
 Thus, when the survey is complete, users download a .csv file including the aforementioned fields plus answers to their survey questions and possible flags for experimental conditions.